-To assist in making the best use of our stock, we will generally offer a customer the opportunity to swap their home with a tenant of ours or any other social housing provider where this would resolve their housing need or otherwise support their aspirations.

-We have a separate procedure to ensure that we act properly and consistently when responding to an application for mutual exchange.

-3.10 Where homes are managed by other organisations on behalf of LiveWest

-There are several associations who manage homes on behalf of LiveWest and they will issue LiveWest tenancies in line with this policy.
+- 4.10.1 To assist in making the best use of our stock, we will generally offer a customer the opportunity to swap their home with a tenant of ours or any other social housing provider where this would resolve their housing need or otherwise support their aspirations. - 4.10.2 We have a separate policy to ensure that we act properly and consistently when responding to an application for mutual exchange. - 4.11 Where homes are managed by other organisations on behalf of LiveWest There are several associations who manage homes on behalf of LiveWest and they will issue LiveWest tenancies in line with this policy.

-3.11 Additional Support
+4.12 Additional Support

-As part of our aim to build strong communities, we will work to ensure that our customers have the opportunity to access our services and sustain their occupancy.
+- 4.12.1 As part of our aim to build strong communities, we will work to ensure that our customers have the opportunity to access our services and sustain their occupancy.
 We realise that some members of our community may require additional support and interventions.
-We will support customers to remain in their homes and live as independently as possible and are committed to ensuring that we provide every opportunity to support them and signpost to other organisations.

-We consider the needs of those households who are vulnerable for example, by reason of age, disability or illness, and households with children.
+We will support customers to remain in their homes and live as independently as possible and are committed to ensuring that we provide every opportunity to support them and signpost to other organisations. - 4.12.2 We consider the needs of those households who are vulnerable for example, by reason of age, disability or illness, and households with children.
 We offer specialist older persons' housing and have a number of sheltered housing and extra care schemes which provide support dependent on individual needs.
 We also have a range of adapted properties for people with disabilities where available and where appropriate.